arialdomartini/refactoring-trivia-csharp/TRANSCRIPT.md

 Extract array variable with conditionals values, change 'IF' in 'Contains'.
 Extract Field and move array initialization into Ctor.

-## Questions Born
+## CategoryQuestions Born
-Now if we look closer to Questionnaire we can see that Data Clump is still there.
+Now if we look closer to QuestionDeck we can see that Data Clump is still there.
 It is underlined by all little duplications.
 The problem here is that the logic is duplicated only to handle different data.
 How we proceed?
 We make a new Object that concentrate all the logic.